 To bridge this seasonal gap we decided to partner with a paddleboard company, which has its boom in spring and summer.
 Stand-up paddleboards are experiencing explosive growth, and there is an inherent overlap in the consumer base of these two sports.
 When I set out to find a paddleboard partner, I was looking for a company that shared my company’s values.
 These include having a green aspect to the company, as our products are made of bamboo and green resin; we have a recycling program for old skis, buy carbon offset with each purchase and ship products in reusable bags instead of cardboard.
-We also wanted to work with a company that offered interesting technology—one of our features is skis designed for users’ various sizes and abilities.
-We also had to find a partner willing to work within our direct-to-customer retail model, which was not easy to do.
+We also wanted to work with a company that offered interesting technology—one of our features is skis designed for users of various sizes and abilities.
+Additionally, we had to find a partner willing to work within our direct-to-customer retail model, which was not easy to do.

-David St. James, director of commercial sales
+Director of commercial sales

 Company: 1-800-GOT-JUNK, junk removal service